openSUSE/yomi/README.md

 `salt-minion`, we can start to operate with Yomi.

-The usual process is simple: describe the pillar information and apply the `yomi.install` state to the node or nodes.
+The usual process is simple: describe the pillar information and apply the `yomi` state to the node or nodes.
 Is not relevant how the pillar was designed (maybe using a smart template that cover all the cases or writing a raw YAML that only covers one single installation).
 In this section we will provide some hints about how get information and can help in this process.

 ## Getting hardware information